 Yangon's Golden Heart: A Local Shares What Tourists Never See

-Thiri is a 34-year-old Yangon native who works in the tourism industry — or what remains of it.
+Thiri, a 34-year-old Yangon native, works in the city's tourism industry — or what remains of it.
 Since the 2021 military coup, international tourism to Myanmar has dropped by over 80%.
-But she still believes visitors who come with open eyes and respect contribute more than those who stay away.
+Even so, she believes visitors who arrive with open eyes and respect contribute more than those who stay away.

 Q: What's the first thing visitors should understand about Yangon right now?

-That the political situation is real and ongoing.
-The military coup in February 2021 changed everything.
-There are still protests, internet restrictions, and periodic curfews.
-Yangon is calmer than rural areas, but it's not "normal."
+The political situation is real and ongoing.
+The February 2021 military coup changed everything.
+Protests, internet restrictions, and periodic curfews remain part of life.
+Yangon is calmer than rural areas, but it isn't "normal."

-I'm not going to tell tourists to avoid Myanmar.
-But I will say: check your government's travel advisory before booking.
+No one will tell you to avoid Myanmar outright.
+But check your government's travel advisory before booking.
 Bring a VPN — many websites and social media platforms are blocked.
-And be discreet about sharing your location on social media.
-The situation is sensitive.
+Be discreet about sharing your location on social media; the situation is sensitive.

 If you decide to come, your presence supports ordinary people — teahouse owners, taxi drivers, restaurant workers — who need the income desperately.
-Just come with awareness.
+Come with awareness, and you give more than you take.

 Q: What should visitors see beyond Shwedagon?

 Shwedagon Pagoda is non-negotiable.
 It's Myanmar's spiritual center — 99 meters of gold-plated stupa encrusted with 4,531 diamonds.
-Go at sunrise when the monks are chanting and the gold catches the first light.
-Or sunset when the whole thing glows against an orange sky.
+Arrive at sunrise, when the monks are chanting and the gold catches the first light, or at sunset, when the whole structure glows against an orange sky.
 Entry: 10,000 MMK.
 Allow 2-3 hours for the full platform.

-The Yangon Circular Train is my favorite thing to recommend.
-A 46-km, 3-hour loop through the suburbs and countryside on a colonial-era railway.
-Tickets are 200 MMK — that's about 10 cents.
-You'll pass through markets, villages, rice paddies, and local stations where vendors jump on and off selling snacks.
-It's a window into daily life that you can't get any other way.
+The Yangon Circular Train is the local favorite to recommend — a 46-km, 3-hour loop through the suburbs and countryside on a colonial-era railway.
+Tickets are 200 MMK, about 10 cents.
+You'll pass through markets, villages, rice paddies, and local stations where vendors hop on and off selling snacks.
+It's a window into daily life that nothing else opens.

 Q: What about the food?

-Mohinga.
 Start with mohinga.
-It's our national dish — catfish and rice noodle soup with banana stem, lemongrass, and crispy fritters.
-Every street has a mohinga stall from 5AM.
-A bowl costs 1,000-2,000 MMK (about $0.50-1).
+It's Myanmar's national dish — catfish and rice noodle soup with banana stem, lemongrass, and crispy fritters.
+Every street has a mohinga stall from 5AM, and a bowl costs 1,000-2,000 MMK (about $0.50-1).
 The stalls near 19th Street in Chinatown do an excellent version.

-For a modern take, Rangoon Tea House does a beautiful mohinga for 5,000 MMK in a restored colonial building.
+For a modern take, Rangoon Tea House serves a beautiful mohinga for 5,000 MMK in a restored colonial building.
 Worth it for the atmosphere.

 Other essentials: